 Every KDP print book follows the same math: a fixed cost per book, plus a per-page cost that scales with length.
-These figures reflect KDP's US-marketplace 2025 update; equivalent formulas exist for UK, EU, JP, AU, and CA marketplaces at local currency rates.
+These figures reflect KDP's US-marketplace 2026 schedule.
+Equivalent formulas exist for UK, EU, Japan, Australia, and Canada at local currency rates.

 Paperback, black ink